What you can do if you live in Scotland and treatment isn't available

-If you and your doctor think that you would benefit from a particular drug or treatment that has not been recommended by the SMC, you can apply to your health board asking for it to be made available to you as an exception from its usual rules.
+Under the current system, if you and your cancer specialist think you would benefit from a particular drug or treatment that has not been recommended by the Scottish Medicines Consortium, you can apply to your health board asking for it to be made available to you as an exception from its usual rules.

 In Scotland, these applications are called Individual Patient Treatment Requests (IPTRs).